-- All proxies that are sent to Clients and received by the Advisers to vote on behalf of Clients will be logged by the Advisers' Operations team and provided to the portfolio manager responsible for the asset class subject to the proxy (the "Proxy Manager").
-The log maintained by the Operations team will include the below information. - The Operations team will determine which Client accounts hold the security to which the proxy relates. - Prior to voting any proxy, the Proxy Manager, in consultation with the Chief Compliance Officer ("CCO") if necessary, will determine if there are any conflicts of interest related to the proxy.
-If a conflict is identified, the CCO will decide as to whether the conflict is material.
+- If Clients delegate proxy voting to the Advisers, the relevant Clients' custodians are connected to ProxyEdge, a third-party proxy management system from Broadridge used to track and vote proxies.
+This set-up is part of the Compliance team's new Client onboarding process.
+The Advisers have not engaged ProxyEdge, Broadridge, or any other third-party for proxy advisory services.
+The Compliance team must preclear any use of prepopulated or automated voting in ProxyEdge. - The Compliance team adds all portfolio managers as users in ProxyEdge if the portfolio manager oversees holdings that have proxy votes. - Prior to voting any proxy, the portfolio manager of the holding with the proxy vote, in consultation with the Compliance team if necessary, will determine if there are any conflicts of interest related to the proxy.
+If a conflict is identified, the Compliance team will decide as to whether the conflict is material.
 If it is deemed to be material, the conflict will be addressed as outlined below.
-Furthermore, the Proxy Manager will be required to confirm to the Operations team that any information relied upon to vote the proxy is believed to be materially accurate and complete. - Absent material conflicts, the Proxy Manager will determine how the relevant Adviser should vote the proxy in accordance with applicable voting guidelines as described below.
-Operations personnel will vote the proxy per the Proxy Manager's instructions in a timely and appropriate manner.
+In addition to analyzing whether there are conflicts of interest, the portfolio manager is required to determine that any information relied upon to vote the proxy is believed to be materially accurate and complete. - Absent material conflicts, the portfolio manager will determine how the relevant Adviser should vote the proxy in accordance with applicable voting guidelines as described below.
+It is the relevant portfolio manager's duty to ensure that all proxy votes are cast in a timely manner.